Cookiecutter shark: Distribution and habitat

 Inhabiting all of the world's major tropical and warm-temperate oceanic basins, the cookiecutter shark is most common between the latitudes of 20°N and 20°S, where the surface water temperature is 18–26 C. In the Atlantic, it has been reported off the Bahamas and southern Brazil in the west, Cape Verde, Guinea to Sierra Leone, southern Angola, and South Africa in the east, and Ascension Island in the south.
 In the Indo-Pacific region, it has been caught from Mauritius to New Guinea, Australia, and New Zealand, including Tasmania and Lord Howe Island, as well as off Japan.
 In the central and eastern Pacific, it occurs from Fiji north to the Hawaiian Islands, and east to the Galápagos, Easter, and Guadalupe Islands.
 Fresh wounds observed on marine mammals suggest this shark may range as far as California in warm years.

 Based on catch records, the cookiecutter shark appears to conduct a diel vertical migration up to 3 km each way.
 It spends the day at a depth of 1–3.7 km, and at night it rises into the upper water column, usually remaining below 85 m, but on rare occasions venturing to the surface.
 This species may be more tolerant of low dissolved oxygen levels than sharks in the related genera Euprotomicrus and Squaliolus.
 It is frequently found near islands, perhaps for reproductive purposes or because they hold congregations of large prey animals.
 In the northeastern Atlantic, most adults are found between 11°N and 16°N, with the smallest and largest individuals being found in lower and higher latitudes, respectively.
 There is no evidence of sex segregation.

 Biology and ecology

 Best known for biting neat round chunks of tissue from marine mammals and large fish, the cookiecutter shark is considered a facultative ectoparasite, as it also wholly ingests smaller prey.
 It has a wide gape and a very strong bite, by virtue of heavily calcified cranial and labial cartilages.
 With small fins and weak muscles, this ambush predator spends much of its time hovering in the water column.
-To maintain neutral buoyancy, its liver, which can comprise some 35% of its weight, is rich in low-density lipids.
-As this species has higher skeletal density than Euprotomicrus or Squaliolus, its body cavity and liver are proportionately much larger, and the oil content is much higher.
-Its large caudal fin allows for a quick burst of speed to catch larger, faster prey that come in range.
+Its liver, which can comprise some 35% of its weight, is rich in low-density lipids, which enables it to maintain neutral buoyancy.
+This species has higher skeletal density than Euprotomicrus or Squaliolus, and its body cavity and liver are proportionately much larger, with much higher oil content.
+Its large caudal fin allows it to make a quick burst of speed to catch larger, faster prey that come in range.